wassware/ESP32-Framework/README.md

 Also a key part of the way-I-go-about-it code wise is keep it straight forward enough to get back into after maybe months and not needing piles of comments as these never stay up to gate.
 I do my {} the way I do as in Algol 60 from my Burroughs mainframe days the 'begin' was always on the next line for easy reading.
 And hopefully it will annoy the purists.

-There is a bundle of stuff in there: Serial console, telnet, wifi, mqtt, time, restart error checking, properties.
+There is a bundle of stuff in there: command console, telnet, wifi, mqtt, time, restart error checking, properties, a sort of a dns, dhcp and fixed ip, time sunchronisation etc.

 At a system level there are three dedicated ESP32s: MQTTBroker, MQTTBridge to Hive, Telnet bridge from the cloud.
 All built off the framework.
-And then there are the apps actually doing useful things.
+And then there are the apps actually doing useful things as well

 Enjoy.